Niemeyer-Research-Group/pyMARS/README.md

 Python-based (chemical kinetic) Model Automatic Reduction Software (pyMARS) consists of multiple techniques for reducing the size and complexity of detailed chemical kinetic models.  pyMARS requires mechanisms to be stored in the Cantera format to be reduced.
 However, running pyMARS with a CHEMKIN file will convert it into a Cantera file that can then be used.
 The --convert option can then be used to turn the reduced model back into the CHEMKIN format.

-pyMARS currently consists of two methods for model reduction:
+pyMARS currently consists of three methods for model reduction:

  1. Directed relation graph (DRG)
  2. Directed relation graph with error propagation (DRGEP)
+ 3. Sensativity analysis (SA)

-Both of these methods are documented in liturature.
+All of these methods are documented in liturature.
+Sensativity analysis must be performed after the completion of another method.
 Additional reduction stages, including isomer lumping and CSP-based quasi-steady-state (QSS) species reduction, are currently under development and testing.

 See the following publications for more detail: